theeagleofthedesert/theeagleofthedesert.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Internet of Things
-  - Mobile Computing
   - Human-computer Interaction
+  - Ubiquitous Computing
+  - Novel sensing

 # Education to show in About widget
 education: